Bhagat Singh Thind: Second United States citizenship

 Thind applied for United States citizenship again from the neighboring State of Oregon, on May 6, 1919.
 The same Bureau of Naturalization official who revoked Thind's citizenship tried to convince the judge to refuse citizenship to Thind, accusing Thind of involvement in the Ghadar Party, which campaigned for Indian independence from colonial rule.
+Thind was among a small group of Indian immigrants whose claim to US citizenship came under question because of their involvement in anti-imperial politics.
+Many of these immigrants were of more elite status and judges interpreted their caste status, completion of a college education, fluency in English and Western decorum, and networks with White citizens as evidence of their Whiteness.
+Judges and immigrants relied on ideas of caste purity, skin color, ancestral heritage, race science theories, and other constructions of race to distinguish race.
 The judge took all arguments and Thind's military record into consideration and declined to agree with the Bureau of Naturalization.
 Thus, Thind received United States citizenship for the second time on November 18, 1920.

 Supreme Court appeal

 The Bureau of Naturalization appealed against the judge's decision to the next higher court, the Ninth Circuit Court of Appeals, which sent the case to the Supreme Court for ruling on the following two questions: